EFWob/RetroRadio/README.md

 D:  * t-repeat  :   500 ms (repeated longpress)
 ```

-If your output is different, you probably had a type somewhere.
+If your output is different, you probably had a typo somewhere.
 Please check and correct the settings.

 If all is expected, to have more insight, you should run the _in_-command with the property _show_ set, for instance to 1, i. e. _in.vol=show=1_.
 That should result in somewhat like this: